 Now that we have the 3D Printer connected to the computer, we can start the Hotend PID Calibration.

-1. Get the current PID settings using the M503 command.
-Your printer will return the current PID settings.
+command.
+Your printer will return the current PID settings. - Run the

 The message “PID Autotune start” will appear in the terminal.
 Your hotend will start to gradually heat and get new readings.